configcat/docs/website/docs/integrations/github.md

 title: GitHub Action
 ---

-This utility discovers ConfigCat feature flag usages in your source code and validates them against your feature flags on the ConfigCat Dashboard.
+The <a href="https://github.com/marketplace/actions/configcat-feature-flag-cleanup" target="_blank">ConfigCat Feature Flag Cleanup for GitHub Actions</a> discovers feature flag usages in your source code and validates them against your feature flags on the ConfigCat Dashboard.

 The ConfigCat <a href="https://github.com/configcat/feature-flag-reference-validator" target="_blank">Feature Flag Reference Validator CLI</a> tool is available as a GitHub Action to integrate with GitHub workflows.